What’s the difference between avoir and être?

 Example:

-Elle a eu un vélo.She had a bicycle.
+Elle a eu un vélo.She got a bicycle.

 Elle a été malade.She was sick.